Bioinformatics-Research-Network/skill-assessments/R Programming/README.md

 This is necessary to ensure that the script works regardless of whether you run it in RStudio or using `Rscript` on the command line.

 **Hint 2**: To avoid the user getting an error, make sure that their inputs are validated.
 For example, if I ask the user `X or O?` they shouldn't be allowed to answer `B`.
-In my version of the code, I simply asked them again for the answer -- but you can choose your own way of handling these issues.
+In my version of the game (below), if the user enters an invalid response, I send a warning message and prompt them again -- but you can choose your own way of handling these issues.

 **Bonus**: There's no requirement to make it aesthetically nice, but you get bonus points!
 If you want to, you can use `cat()` to make formatted messages to the player.
 You can also use `Sys.sleep()` to add pauses that allow the user time to read the screen.